 Declarations of intent

 You can also enter your express wishes regarding your care in My Kanta pages.
 Such express wishes are a living will and an organ donation testament.
-We recommend that you print out a copy of your wishes and take it to a healthcare unit, as yet, the information is not passed on to all healthcare units.
+Stored in the Patient Data Repository, your advance healthcare directives can be accessed by healthcare providers.